lensesio/fast-data-dev/README.md

                -e PREFER_HBASE=true \
                landoop/fast-data-dev

+### HDFS Connector

+HDFS connector currently is incompatbile with the HBase connector due to class shadowing.
+To make HDFS connector work, disable the HBase connector using the `DISABLE` environment variable:

+    docker run --rm -it --net=host \
+               -e DISABLE=hbase \
+               landoop/fast-data-dev

+### Disable Connectors

+If one or more connectors create issues for you, you can disable them on startup using the `DISABLE` environment variable.
+It takes a comma separated list of connector names you want to disable:

+    docker run --rm -it --net=host \
+               -e DISABLE=elastic,hbase \
+               landoop/fast-data-dev

 ## FAQ

 - Landoop's Fast Data Web UI tools and integration test requires a few seconds